soft-eng-practicum/softdev2-resources/README.md

 # Intermediate Agile Software Development Textbook Resources

+This textbook is intended for an intermediate-level software development course at the undergraduate level that teaches software engineering principles and practice following the Agile philosophy.

+The textbook provides resources for both the instructor and their students.
+Course preparation materials are provided for the instructor and class presentation slides, assignments, and take-home exams are provided for students.

+## Publishing technology

 This textbook is rendered using a static site generator (or [Jamstack](https://jamstack.org/)) system called [Hugo](https://gohugo.io/).
 It is primarily built by combining